19 Things To Do In Blueys Beach (Pacific Palms, Forster NSW)

-Recently we were really lucky to spend a month at Steve’s cousin’s holiday home (you can stay in it here) in Boomerang Beach in NSW.
-If you’re wondering where Boomerang Beach is, it’s next door to Blueys Beach and in the area of Pacific Palms, Myall Lakes and Forster.
+Recently we were really lucky to spend a month at Steve’s cousin’s holiday home (you can check it out here) next door to Blueys Beach at Boomerang Beach in NSW.

 If you’re looking for things to do in Blueys Beach, even things to do in Forster (it’s a 20 minute drive away) or if you’ve never heard of it before, you’re about to find out why this part of NSW is absolutely amazing!

-Now, we’ve written about Seal Rocks before which is about a 20 minute drive away from Pacific Palms in NSW and there’s more reason to talk about Blueys Beach because this area is absolutely mind blowing.
+Now, we’ve written about Seal Rocks before which is about a 20 minute drive away from Pacific Palms in NSW and there’s more reason to talk about Blueys Beach.

 Firstly the beaches in Pacific Palms are the best beaches in NSW and the best beaches near Sydney by a mile.
 It’s a three hour drive, making it easily one of the best weekend getaways from Sydney as well.

-Blueys Beach feels like you’re a million miles away from the rest of the world and has a distinct paradise feel to it.
-Some have even compared it to Byron Bay vibes from 30 years ago.
+Blueys Beach feels has a distinct paradise feel to it – some have even compared it to Byron Bay vibes from 30 years ago.

 Here’s a map of everything mentioned in this post so you know where to find anywhere that interests you!